LozenChen/GhostModForTas/README.md

 Step4: Wait until your tas finishes, or use a StopGhostRecording command, to stop recording.
 Note that if the last recording room is not finished, then it will be dropped.

-Step5: Switch to PLAY mode manually, or use a StartGhostPlay command in the same position where the StartGhostRecording command was, and enter the same level, to play your records ("Ghosts").
+Step5: Switch to PLAY mode manually, or use a StartGhostReplay command in the same position where the StartGhostRecording command was, and enter the same level, to play your records ("Ghosts").

 # Force Sync